-CMS will continue to pay for drugs purchased under the 340B Drug Program in CY 2022 at ASP-22.5 percent.
-In addition, the agency will continue to exempt rural sole community hospitals, children's hospitals, and prospective payment system (PPS)-exempt cancer hospitals from the 340B payment adjustment.
+CMS will continue to pay for drugs purchased under the 340B Drug Program in CY 2022 at

+ASP-22.5 percent.
+In addition, the agency will continue to exempt rural sole community hospitals, children's hospitals, and PPSexempt cancer hospitals from the 340B payment adjustment.
 These hospitals are still required to report modifier TB for 340B-acquired drugs on claims forms, and exempt entities will be paid at ASP+6 percent.
 CMS will continue to pay for drugs not purchased under the 340B program at ASP+6 percent.
-Drugs and biosimilar biologicals acquired under the 340B program and furnished in on-campus hospital departments, exempted off-campus provider-based departments, and non-excepted off-campus provider-based departments paid under the Medicare Physician Fee Schedule will be paid at ASP-22.5 percent.
-Biosimilar biological products will be paid at minus 22.5 percent of the biosimilar's ASP, not the reference drug's ASP.
+Drugs and biosimilar biologicals acquired under the 340B program and furnished in on-campus hospital departments, exempted off-campus provider-based departments, and nonexcepted off-campus provider-based departments paid under the Medicare Physician Fee Schedule will be paid at ASP-22.5 percent.
+Biosimilar biological products will be paid at -22.5 percent of the biosimilar's ASP, not the reference drug's ASP.